Ciaran-OBrien/FYP/README.md

 This folder inlcued the Jupyter Notebook that builds a CNN using Keras and implements transfer learning to add the weights associated with classification of dog breeds.

 ## Prototype
-All prototype images are included here.
+All prototype images and files are included here.

+# Prerequisites
+Must be installed prior to running.
+Python 3.7
+Tensorflow
+OpenCV
+matplotlib
+Jupyter Notebook Enviroment

+The Prototype xml file was created with Draw.io.
+Other Prototyping tools may open the file, not tested though.